-For the guy who’s No. 1 in our hearts, this Sunday, June 16, is all about the man, the myth, the legend—Dad.
-Of course, it’s impossible to get the father of your children something materialistic that shows you and the kids’ appreciation for all his love and care..
-So, let’s say you were too invested in finding the perfect gift that you never ended up getting anything, yet.
-Have no fear; we are here!
-We’ve got five last minute Father’s Day gifts that are sure to make Dad smile.
+For the guy who’s No. 1 in our hearts, this Sunday, June 18, is all about the man, the myth, the legend—Dad.
+Of course, it’s impossible to get the father of your children something materialistic that shows you and the kids’ appreciation for all his love and care.
+So, let’s say you were too invested in finding the perfect gift that you never ended up getting anything, yet?
+We’ve got five last-minute Father’s Day gifts that are sure to make Dad smile.

 Yes, we still believe scrapbooking is alive and well.
 You already have plenty of photos of the kids with Dad and yourself (and probably way more than you’d like to admit).
 Why not take them to your local Walgreens or Walmart for same-day printing?
 Then grab your favorite scrapbooking supplies—could be fishing stickers, comic speech bubbles or sparkly ribbon—and work with the kiddies to compile a flip-worthy album.